How To Harvest Romaine Lettuce

 • Your lettuce will reach its maximum size after 10–12 days.

-• Use the cut-and-come technique of growth for growing romaine lettuce.
+• Use the cut-and-come technique for the growth of romaine lettuce.

 • Cut the head of your romaine whenever it begins to show indications of blossoming so that the remaining portion stands about two inches in height in the ground.

-You can notice a couple of new heads growing when you water normally.
-Even while it may take several weeks, it provides a superior technique to obtain a secondary harvest from a single plant.
+When you water normally, you will notice a couple of new heads growing.
+While it may take several weeks, this is a superior technique for obtaining a secondary harvest from a single plant.

 How Can Romaine Lettuce Be Prevented From Bolting?

-Plant green lettuces throughout the spring to avoid bolting.
+Plant green lettuce throughout the spring to avoid bolting.

-From then, you can keep harvesting romaine lettuce all year long because it can stop bolting and give you lettuce leaves throughout the majority of the summer.
+From then on, you can keep harvesting romaine lettuce all year long because it stops bolting and gives you lettuce leaves throughout most of the summer.

-It is best to grow head lettuce varieties like iceberg in the fall so they can develop as the weather becomes cooler.
-In order to protect your lettuce from the sun and extreme heat, you may also plant it in the shade.
+It is best to grow head lettuce varieties like Iceberg in the fall so they can develop as the weather becomes cooler.
+You may also plant lettuce in the shade to protect it from the sun and extreme heat.

-Due to the crop’s lack of full energy, this prevents bolting, but the result is stunted growth.
+Due to the crop’s lack of full energy, this prevents bolting, which results in stunted growth.

 Final Thoughts